What Are Sealants?

 How are sealants placed on my child’s teeth?

-Placing sealants on the teeth is a simple and painless procedure your dentist can perform in a few minutes.
+Placing sealants on the teeth is a simple and painless procedure our dentist in Beresford, SD can perform in a few minutes.

 The tooth or teeth to be sealed are examined, and if any minimal decay is found, it will be gently removed.